 Serving food during meetings or events: depending on the type of food you are serving, you will need to submit a Pizza Agreement form, a Potluck Agreement form, or a University Food Permit application.
 Forms are due a minimum of ten business days (two weeks) in advance of event date.

 Fundraisers and Sales: please see Fundraising and Sales for student group policies and applications related to fundraisers and sales during events.
-This includes the Student Group Sales and/or Fundraising Permit application and Bake Sale Agreement.
+This includes the Bake Sale Agreement.
 Applications are due a minimum of ten business days (two weeks) in advance of event date.

 Requesting to serve alcohol at an event: If your group is interested in applying to have alcohol present at your event, you need to submit the Alcohol Use Application for registered student groups.
 Completed application is due a minimum of fifteen business days (three weeks) in advance of event date.